Education

 L12 Educ 494 Student Teaching in Grades K-12

 This course encompasses a supervised teaching experience as well as group meetings and individual conferences.
 Prerequisite: Admission to the teacher education program.
-Credit/no credit only.
 Offered spring semester.
+Enrollment Note: Undergraduate students must enroll in Educ.
+494, and graduate students must enroll in Educ.
+694.

-Credit variable, maximum 8 units.
+Credit 8 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S

 View Sections